 Although I always recommend several days here, many visitors only have one day in Venice.
 It’s tight, but you can make the most of it and see some amazing sites.

 If you’re trying to see Venice in a day, be sure to do the proper planning before you go, and also ask yourself if you’d rather relax and explore the archipelago, or if you want to see the most iconic Venetian sites.
+You cannot go wrong on this one day in Venice itinerary!

 Don’t have time to read a bunch of reviews and blog posts?